thalsi/npm/README.md

 # npm
  - what is npm ?
 NPM  is a package managar for javascpit.
  - it is the largest online package manager repository.
+ - Share code with other NPM users all over the world.
+ -

 ## 1. package.json
  - npm init or npm init -y